EndPointCorp/end-point-blog/2019/09/27/keeping-our-windows-server-clean/keeping-our-windows-server-clean.html.md

 There is another location where different Operative System logs are stored: ```C:\Windows\System32\LogFiles```.
 And when we navigate there, we will find an ```HTTPERR``` folder which will also start consuming free space as our websites are visited.
 The log files in that folder will save information regarding HTTP errors from any API/Service running on our IIS instance.

 So depending on the web traffic our applications have, it will grow faster or slower.
-But in any case, I recommend to create a batch file to clean old log files using the ```del``` command, and to run that file on a daily basis by configuring scheduled task.
+But in any case, I recommend creating a batch file to clean old log files using the ```del``` command, and to run that file on a daily basis by configuring a scheduled task.

 * <b>CleanHTTPERRLogs.bat</b>